 Your computer network is vital nowadays.
-In most cases our lives enter hisgh levels of turmoil and stress if we cannot access the internet in any way.
+In most cases our lives enter high levels of turmoil and stress if we cannot access the internet in any way.
 If 4/5G and Wi-Fi are not responding then there really is no alternative other than to try going somewhere else to get a signal or Wi-Fi reception.
 Because of this, network faults are treated with the utmost urgency.
-If you have a network in yoru office that is suffering from reliability problems or your internet connectivity is unreliable then we can help you in many different ways.
+If your internet connectivity is unreliable then we can help you allieviate the problem, or find an alternative solution.

 The office environment will have at least one Wi-Fi SSID on their network and possibly as separate WiFi network for guests and mobile devices.
 If you are in a larger office you may have several different networks for different devices such as telephone handsets, wireless access points and desktop and laptop computers.

 A firewall lives between your network and the Internet and can control services such as wireless access, remote access/VPN, email spam, Internet traffic and external access to local services such as the email server and local web pages.

 Everybody needs to be able to work from home in the modern world and remote access is the key to allowing productivity to flourish under these new conditions.
 Staff should be able to use their usual telephone extension seamlessly from their home office and should also be able see their emails and files from their home computer or business laptop.
 Modern IT departments also need remote access to computers that are 'on the road' so that they can address any requested changes that remote or mobile users may make.

 Remote access can be provided at very low cost with a solution like a DrayTek Vigor, or can be an integral part of your purchasing strategy such as Microsoft Direct Access which demands that every machine be of either educational or enterprise edition.
 One advantage of the Microsoft system is that users are always connected as long as they have Internet access and so can be remotely administered or updated at any time, such as with the Microsoft update Server WSUS.